Suggestion: Schubert, Piano Trio N° 2, op. 11, D. 929, Andante con moto (1827)

 BLOG: Wine, Art and Museum News (Fr.)

-Vinification has existed for millennia.
-Scientists agree that it was first practised in the Caucuses, since the 19th century considered the homeland of vine cultivation.
+Scientists agree that vinification was first practised in the Caucuses, since the 19th century considered the homeland of vine cultivation.
 Georgia has confirmed its position as the birthplace of viticulture with some new archaeological discoveries.
 Winegrowing originated over 8,000 years ago, almost ten decades earlier than previously thought.
 Before the announcement, the earliest evidence of viticulture – dating from around 5,000 BC – had been found in Iran’s Zagros mountains.
 Residue found in eight large ceramic containers had been identified as wine by researchers from the University of Pennsylvania, the Georgian National Museum and the University of Toronto.
 This discovery is the earliest evidence of winemaking by humans to date.

 What's new at The Virtual Wine Museum?